-Although the sellers maintain an equity interest in Winopoly, LLC, the Company has deemed this equity interest to be non-substantive in nature, as the sellers will primarily benefit from the Winopoly Acquisition based on periodic distributions of the earnings of Winopoly, LLC and the Put/Call Consideration, both of which are dependent on the sellers' continued service.
-Without providing service, the sellers could benefit from their pro rata share of the proceeds upon a third-party sale or liquidation of Winopoly, LLC; however, such a liquidity event is considered unlikely.
-Therefore, no non-controlling interest has been recognized.
-Periodic distributions for services rendered will be recorded as compensation expense.
-In addition, the Company will estimate the amount of the Put/Call Consideration, which will be accreted over the six year estimated service period, consisting of the estimated four years until the put/call can be exercised and the additional two-year service requirement.
-For the year ended December 31, 2020, compensation expense of \$1,775 related to the Put/Call Consideration was recorded in general and administrative on the consolidated statement of operations, with a corresponding liability in other non-current liabilities on the consolidated balance sheet.
+Although the sellers maintained an equity interest in Winopoly, LLC through August 31, 2021, the Company had deemed this equity interest to be non-substantive in nature, as the sellers would primarily benefit from the Initial Winopoly Acquisition based on periodic distributions of the earnings of Winopoly, LLC and the Put/Call Consideration, both of which were dependent on the sellers' continued service.
+Without providing service, the sellers could benefit from their pro rata share of the proceeds upon a third-party sale or liquidation of Winopoly, LLC; however, such a liquidity event was considered unlikely.
+Therefore, no non-controlling interest had been recognized.
+Periodic distributions for services rendered were recorded as compensation expense.
+In addition, the Company had estimated the amount of the Put/Call Consideration, which was accreted over the six year estimated service period, consisted of the estimated four years until the put/call could be exercised and the additional two-year service requirement.
+For the years ended December 31, 2021 and December 30, 2020, compensation expense of \$3,213 and \$1,775, respectively, related to the Put/Call Consideration was recorded in general and administrative on the consolidated statement of operations, which had a corresponding liability in other non-current liabilities on the consolidated balance sheet.